stencila/libdh/README.md

 # `libdh`

 A library of [Stencila](http://stenci.la)-compatible functions for the Digital Humanities.
+These functions are mostly text-based, charting and categorizing semantic information.

 ## Testing